Mobius1/MetroCQL/README.md

 - [x] Add spawn points to new flags
 - [ ] Create replacement redzone texture asset (not possible yet)
 - [ ] Add alpha vehicles

+### Known Bugs
+* Duplicate flag icons sometimes appear above the minimap
+* Sometimes the capture label the appears at the center of the screen whilst a player is capturing doesn't move to the center of the screen